sirshmax/firstRepo/README.md

 # firstRepo
-This is first try for git hub
+This is first try for git hub by sirshmax